-The interests of the Directors who served during the year in the share capital of the Company at 30 April 2023 and at the date of this report has been set out in the Directors' Report on page 15.
+The interests of the Directors who served during the year in the share capital of the Company at 30 April 2024 and at the date of this report has been set out in the Directors' Report.

 Other matters

 The Company does not currently have any other annual or long-term incentive schemes in place for any of the Directors and as such there are no disclosures in this respect.